Dynamics 365 release schedule and early access

 |General availability||October 1, 2021||Production deployment for the 2021 release wave 2 begins.
 Regional deployments start on October 1, 2021.|

 Early visibility through release plans

-On July 8, 2020, the release plans are published in English with the initial list of features for Dynamics 365 and Microsoft Power Platform.
-The release plans provide you with early visibility to get ready for the updates planned from October 2020 to March 2021.
+On July 14, 2021, the release plans are published in English with the initial list of features for Microsoft Dynamics 365 and Industry Clouds and Microsoft Power Platform.
+The release plans provide you with early visibility to get ready for the updates planned from October 2021 to March 2022.

 Early access to mandatory end-user impacting features